hoqqun/nanji/README.md

 - Displays current time for multiple cities (Tokyo, Dallas, New York, London, Delhi)
 - `--zones` option to show only selected time zones
+- `--zones` option to show only selected time zones
+- `-a, --alias` to label output using your alias names (instead of canonical IANA names)
 - Colorful, easy-to-read terminal output
 - Time automatically converted from UTC to local zones